ctrekker/bcp/README.md

 `bcp install https://github.com/ctrekker/ExampleBCP.git`

+## Package uninstallation
+To uninstall a package use the following command:

+`bcp uninstall <PACKAGE-NAME>`

+This package name is either the name of the git repository installed from or the name of the directory it was installed in.
+For example, an installation path of `/home/ctrekker/Programming/ExampleBCP` would have a package name of `ExampleBCP`.

+## Package updating
+As of now, package updating is simply a reinstallation as there is no version number implementation yet.
+The syntax is nearly identical to `bcp uninstall`.

+`bcp update <PACKAGE-NAME>`

 ## Other commands
 ### `bcp read_registry`
 Used for debugging the package registry file.
 Prints the registry in a more human-readable format.
 For advanced users only.
+### `bcp installation_source <PACKAGE-NAME>`
+Yields the installation source (either git repository url or a filesystem path) of a provided package.